![]() |

 B. Natural Law Definition

-"Jim.com" has created a superb must read site of 19 pages to
+"Jim.com" has created a superb must read site of 19 pages to understand more clearly what as happened to our freedoms and liberties.
+It is worth printing out to read thoroughly.
+Selected key quotes below. |

-1. Natural law and natural rights follow from the nature of man and
+1. Natural law and natural rights follow from the nature of man and the world.
+True law derives from this right, not from the arbitrary power of the omnipotent state. |

 2. The socialists attempted to remold human nature.
 Their failure is